 Drooling is defined as saliva flowing outside of your mouth unintentionally.
-It is often a result of weak or underdeveloped muscles around your mouth, or having too much saliva.
+It’s often a result of weak or underdeveloped muscles around your mouth, or having too much saliva.

-Drooling can be a symptom of a medical condition, developmental delay, or taking certain medications.
+Drooling can be a symptom of a medical condition or developmental delay, or a result of taking certain medications.
 Anything that leads to excessive saliva production, difficulty swallowing, or problems with muscle control may lead to drooling.

-Drooling begins after birth and peaks between 3 and 6 months as infants become more active.
+Drooling begins after birth and peaks between three and six months as infants become more active.
 This is normal, especially when going through the teething process.

 Diets high in acidic content often cause excessive saliva production.

 Drooling is usually caused by excess saliva in the mouth.
-Medical conditions such as throat infections and pregnancy can increase saliva production.
+Medical conditions such as acid reflux and pregnancy can increase saliva production.
 Allergies, tumors, and above-the-neck infections such as strep throat, tonsil infection, and sinusitis can all impair swallowing.

-Drooling is not always treated.
-Treatment will not be advised for someone under the age of 4 or who drools during sleep.
+Drooling isn’t always treated.
+Doctors usually won’t recommend any treatment for someone under the age of 4 or who drools during sleep.

 A special device placed in the mouth helps with lip closure during swallowing.
 An oral prosthetic device, such as a chin cup or dental appliances, may help with lip closure as well as tongue position and swallowing.
 This option works best if you have some swallowing control.

 Certain medications help reduce saliva production.
-Medications include:
+These include:

 Botox injections may help reduce symptoms of drooling by tightening facial muscles.

 Several procedures are approved for the treatment of drooling.
-The most common is a procedure that reroutes the salivary ducts to the back of the mouth to prevent drooling outside of the mouth.
+The most common reroutes the salivary ducts to the back of the mouth to prevent drooling outside of the mouth.
 Another procedure removes your salivary glands completely.